spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Creating a repository
 ~~~~~~~~~~~~~~~~~~~~~~

-Now that we have our local virtual environment, it is good practice to manage our source code with a version control system, and the most widely used web service for this purpose is currently Github.
+Now that we have our local virtual environment, it is good practice to manage our source code with a version control system, and the most widely used web service for this purpose is currently GitHub.
 Here you can find, for example, the Spyder and Python repositories.

 .. image:: images/workshop-3/pd_github_repo.png
-   :alt: Git and Github repository concepts.
+   :alt: Git and GitHub repository concepts.

-To create a git repository on Github, we need to follow these steps:
+To create a git repository on GitHub, we need to follow these steps:

 #.
-Log in to your Github account.
+Log in to your GitHub account.

 #.
 Click on the "New repository" option in the "+" menu at the top right next to your profile picture.